 Betterment does not have any account minimums to get started.
 So, you do not have to start with a large amount of capital when you open an account with Betterment.
 Many younger investors find this ideal as it makes the platform much more accessible to them.

-M1 Finance and Betterment are both inexpensive, extremely easy to use and convenient.
+M1 Finance and Betterment are both inexpensive, extremely easy to use, and convenient.
 They are both exactly the kind of investing platform that many millennials are seeking out.
 You really can’t go wrong with either of these platforms, but the subtle differences set them apart.

 Neither is going to cost you a fortune in fees, each has a solid reputation for its investments and each has many outstanding features which add value to the platform.

 In terms of which is better, M1 Finance or Betterment, it comes down to what your priorities are.
-If your priority is to find the absolute cheapest roboadvisor that you can invest your money with, then M1 Finance is better.
+If your priority is to find the absolute cheapest robo-advisor/brokerage that you can invest your money with, then M1 Finance is better.
 This is because there are zero fees to use M1.

 However, if you are looking to have a more personalized experience, then Betterment is the better option.

-However, regardless of which platform you decide to go with, you should be able to grow your net worth and avoid paying the exorbitant fees that many other investing platforms and money managers charge.
+Regardless of which platform you decide to go with, you should be able to grow your net worth and avoid paying the exorbitant fees that many other investing platforms and money managers charge.
 So, it is really a win/win.